 Moving from one house to another is always a challenge, but it doesn't have to be a nightmare.
 Here are some simple tips on how to get it done with minimal stress and strain.

 Prepare your change of address cards in advance and send them out as soon as it's appropriate to do so.
-The post office, utilities, companies and people you do business with, city hall, friends, relatives all should be notified of your move.
+The post office, utilities, companies and people you do business with, city, hall, friends, and relatives should be notified of your move.

 Get an early start on packing by concentrating on seldom-used items first.
 Each box should have it's contents and the room those contents belong in written on it clearly.
 Take a hard look at things you seldom or never use and throw away as many of them as you can.
-The more you throw away, the less you'll have to move.
-Every item you throw away is one less item to clutter up you new home.
+The more you throw away is one less item to clutter up your new home.

-Use your extra towels and linens to protect breakables.
-When your supply of these things is exhausted, crumpled newspaper makes an excellent substitute.
+Use your extra towels and linens to protect your breakables.
+When your supply of these things is exhausted, crumpled newspaper makes and excellent substitute.
 Write Fragile on all appropriate boxes.

 Decide in advance where you want the heavy furniture.
 Changing your mind after the movers have departed is no fun especially for your back!

-List the phone numbers of the local police and fire stations, doctors, nearby hospitals, etc. Put a copy of your list near each phone.
+List the phone number of the local police and fire stations, doctors, nearby hospitals.
+Put a copy by each phone and enter in your cell phone.

 Above all, plan it out.
-Make a schedule you can live with, and then stick to it.
-Preparation and forethought will help you to keep everything under control and finish the move with your sanity intact!
+Make a schedule you can live with and then stick to it.
+Preparation and forethought will help you keep everything under control and finish the move with your sanity intact!